SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 AI does help science, but indirectly.
-Every failure of AI to demonstrate something like sentient comprehension of deep abstractions is telling us something about what the human mind is not.
+Every failure of AI to demonstrate something like sentient comprehension of deep abstractions is telling us something about what the human mind is **_not_**.
 That sort of negative finding is incredibly useful in science, totally disappointing in engineering or corporate tech euphoria.
 Science is way more interesting than engineering.
 Negative results don't win Nobel Prizes, but they drive most of science.
 Every day I wake up wanting to refute an hypothesis.

+### Poverty of Inputs

+Another remark Chomsky made (often makes) is that deep learning ANN models are way too powerful to be considered sentient or comprehending.
+They vastly over-learn, so can produce garbage, or can be trained to learn "impossible languages" and other anomalies that no thinking being could achieve, or certainly no human.

+This tells us something negative about human minds.
+We are not just very powerful computers.
+The negativa are powerful my friends.
+Any good statistician is highly interested in negativa.
+"What does the data **_not_** tell me?
+What is the noise?"

+For an instance, Gary Marcus brings up the cognitive science learning that human infants appear to have some innate hard-wired (so-to-speak, no one knows what this means) capabilities for comprehending basic abstractions.
+Like "space" and like "time".

+Darwininsts can surely explain (easily) why this is useful to have evolved.
+Almost trivially.
+But cognitive science has zero understanding of how infants develop innate awareness of these abstractions.

 If humans (or other sentient creatures) *start* with "space, time and causality" that's a serious f-ing problem for all future AI, because space, time and causality